qlik-oss/core-file-connectivity-service/README.md

 Another usage for the connection provider is to preprocess the data by transforming and cleansing it, this can reduce complexity of the load script.

-The File-Connectivity-Service contains a few defualt providers like: Dropbox, OneDrive, GoogleDrive and S3.
-More example on how to use the different provides can be found [here](./docs/strategies.md).
+The File-Connectivity-Service contains a few default providers like: Dropbox, OneDrive, GoogleDrive and S3.
+More examples on how to use the different provides can be found [here](./docs/strategies.md).
 These providers are also included in the docker container when building File-Connectivity-Service.

 ### Generating the OpenAPI Specification